BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.MessageBird/README.md

 ### Prerequisites

-Create a [MessageBird](https://messagebird.com/en/whatsapp/) account and activate WhatsApp Sandbox.
+Create a [MessageBird](https://messagebird.com/en/whatsapp/) account and activate WhatsApp Sandbox or Production.
 Get your [SigningKey](https://dashboard.messagebird.com/en/developers/settings)
 Get your [AccessKey](https://dashboard.messagebird.com/en/developers/access)

 ### Set the MessageBird options

 At the end of process you will get the following parameters:
-* Signing Key - will be used for requests authentication and authorization
+* SigningKey - will be used for requests authentication and authorization
+* AccessKey - will be used for MessageBird Conversations API
-* Access Key - endpoint on which messages will be sent
+* MessageBirdWebhookEndpointUrl - will be used for request verification

-To authenticate the requests, you will need to configure the Adapter with the Signing Key, Access Key and WhatsApp Sandbox parameter.
+To authenticate the requests, you will need to configure the Adapter with the Signing Key, Access Key and your endpoint for MessageBird webhooks.

 You could create in the project an `appsettings.json` file to set the MessageBird options as follows: